Devices#

 Note

-For CUDA devices, wp.set_device() does two things: it sets the Warp default device and it makes the device’s CUDA context current.
+For CUDA devices, wp.set_device() does two things: It sets the Warp default device and it makes the device’s CUDA context current.
 This helps to minimize the number of CUDA context switches in blocks of code targeting a single device.

 For PyTorch users, this function is similar to torch.cuda.set_device().
 It is still possible to specify a different device in individual API calls, like in this snippet: